 - Sift the semolina, baking powder and bicarbonate of soda together.

-- Beat the butter and sugar until light and fluffy.
+- Beat the butter, Vanilla essence and sugar until light and fluffy.
 Any butter that flicks to the side of the bowl push it back into the mixture and beat.
-Ensure the butter is creamed evenly together with the sugar.
+Add one egg in at a time, and beat well after each addition.
 Beat in the yoghurt.

 - Fold semolina mixture with creamed butter.